Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Stabilizer codes

-The intrinsic threshold of QEC systems, as indicated by the second equality of Eq.\eqref{eq:main}, is contingent on the phase transition of the corresponding SM model.
-Notable instances encompass qubit or qudit toric code \cite{ref:dennis,ashvin}, color code \cite{colorcode,Bombin-arxiv,kubica_three-dimensional_2018}, qubit or qudit hypergraph-product code \cite{kovalevNumericalAnalyticalBounds2018,jiangDualityFreeEnergy2019,Jiang} and Hyperbolic surface code \cite{breuckmannConstructionsNoiseThreshold2016,jiangDualityFreeEnergy2019,Jiang} under single-qubit Pauli noise, toric code under locally correlated Pauli noise \cite{ref:flammia}.
-Now, let us assume geometric locality for both stabilizer generators and the error channel.
+The first two propositions in Thm. \ref{thm2} suggests that the intrinsic threshold is exactly the same as the MLD threshold for those codes with finite many logical qudits, if the decodable region is defined by $\lim_{n\rightarrow \infty}\Pr(l=0) = 1$.
+For $k\rightarrow \infty$, we similarly can only conclude $1- \Pr(l= 0) = \Omega(1/k)$ when above the intrinsic threshold.
+The theorem demonstrates that applying our decoder-independent method to stabilizer codes with Weyl noise yields a threshold equivalent to that obtained from the maximum likelihood decoder used in other methods.
+The optimality of the maximum likelihood decoding threshold is a direct corollary of Theorem \ref{thm1} and \ref{thm2}.
+Also, the intrinsic threshold of QEC systems, as indicated by the second equality of Eq.\eqref{eq:main}, is contingent on the phase transition of the corresponding SM model.
+Notable instances encompass qubit or qudit toric code \cite{ref:dennis,ashvin}, color code \cite{colorcode,Bombin-arxiv,kubica_three-dimensional_2018}, qubit or qudit hypergraph-product code \cite{kovalevNumericalAnalyticalBounds2018,jiangDualityFreeEnergy2019,Jiang}, Hyperbolic surface code \cite{breuckmannConstructionsNoiseThreshold2016,jiangDualityFreeEnergy2019,Jiang} and X-Cube code \cite{song_optimal_2022} under single-qubit Pauli noise, toric code under locally correlated Pauli noise \cite{ref:flammia}.

+For example, let us assume geometric locality for both stabilizer generators and the error channel.
 In the ordered phase, nontrivial logical operators must span at least the code distance $\delta$, incurring a free energy cost proportional to $\delta$.
 This leads to the AQEC relative entropy scaling as $S(\Lambda+B\parallel\Lambda)\sim e^{-\delta /\xi}$, where $\xi$ denotes the correlation length related to the error rate.
 As the code distance increases with $n$, the relative entropy decreases.

 In the disordered phase, some logical classes $l$ maintain a finite free energy cost, preventing $S(\Lambda + B || \Lambda)$ from reaching zero.
 For example, if $\Delta(\eta, l) \sim 0$ for all $l$, then $S(\Lambda + B || \Lambda) \sim 2k \log d$.
 Intuitively, when above the threshold, AQEC relative entropy characterizes how many logical qudits suffer from logical errors.